Fire in the Blood In a Cynical WorldReview of the documentary film by Dylan Mohan Gray

 Review by Sunil Deepak (20 December 2013)

-"Fire in the blood" will be part of the Mondovisioni, the international documentary film festival, that will be held at Kinodromo, Via Pietralata of Bologna (Italy) between January and April 2014.
-"Fire in the Blood" will be shown on Tuesday 18 February 2014.
+"Fire in the blood" was a part of the Mondovisioni, the international documentary film festival, that was held at Kinodromo, Via Pietralata of Bologna (Italy) between January and April 2014.
+It was shown on Tuesday 18 February 2014.
 You can check the reviews of other films in programme at Mondovisioni festival by clicking here.

 "Fire in the blood" is the story of persons with AIDS and their fight for medicines.
 This story illustrates how Big Pharma (ab)used international laws and manipulated governments in ruthless endeavour to increase their profits.
 This is the same way that big tobacco companies, armaments industry, big oil companies, international mining and petroleum companies, big food and seeds companies, etc. work.
 Ownership of most of these companies are interlinked.